Appendix: Installing Apache Qpid Proton-C on an Azure Linux VM

 From the directory where you found this README file: mkdir build cd build # Set the install prefix.
 You may need to adjust depending on your # system. cmake -DCMAKE_INSTALL_PREFIX=/usr .. # Omit the docs target if you do not wish to build or install # documentation. make all docs # Note that this step will require root privileges. make install

-After performing these steps, Proton is installed on the machine and ready for use.
+After performing these steps, Proton is installed on the computer and ready for use.